Heat kernel of non-minimal second-order operators: Functional traces

 \section{Functional traces}

 In this section we shall deal with the universal functional traces, i.e., objects like

 which represent derivative interactions in loop diagrams with $n$ internal lines.
-Here we are only interested in the logarithmically divergent parts of these diagrams, which will be combined with the explicit form of the differential operators entering Eq.s\ \eqref{eq:integral-part-general-simple-case} and \eqref{eq:non-integral-part-general}.
+Here we are only interested in the logarithmically divergent parts of these diagrams, which will be combined with the explicit form of the differential operators entering Eqs.\ \eqref{eq:integral-part-general-simple-case} and \eqref{eq:non-integral-part-general}.